For more than thirty years I have succumbed to the fascination of African art.

-In the beginning there was my stepfather, who worked as a biology professor in Abidjan (Ivory Coast) seventy years ago and started collecting African art objects.
+In the beginning there was my stepfather, who worked as a biology professor in Abidjan (Ivory Coast) more than seventy years ago and started collecting African art objects.
 After his death he bequeathed his collection to me.
 My brother also lived in Africa for a long time and introduced me to African culture.

-Throughout my collecting time, I made sure that I could return the objects that no longer met my requirements and replace them with higher quality ones.
+Throughout my collecting time, I always made sure that I could return the objects that no longer met my requirements and replace them with higher quality ones.
 Thus, with time and with increasing experience, my collection reached a more and more remarkable level.

 Significant health problems cause me to part with my admired objects, to give them away, to clear the way to other owners who are as fascinated as I am.